-Individual Decision Making and Influence
+Individual Consumer Decision Making

 An organization that wants to be successful must consider buyer behavior when developing the marketing mix.
 Buyer behavior is the actions people take with regard to buying and using products.
 Marketers must understand buyer behavior, such as how raising or lowering a price will affect the buyer’s perception of the product and therefore create a fluctuation in sales, or how a specific review on social media can create an entirely new direction for the marketing mix based on the comments (buyer behavior/input) of the target market.